AnggaR96s/Reforestation/README.md

-## Why did the cowboy have a weiner dog?
-Somebody told him to get a long little doggy.
+## How come a man driving a train got struck by lightning?
+He was a good conductor.